NHS ordered to make improvements to patient care while cutting costs

 – There are a number of demands about productivity improvements, including a call to “reduce agency expenditure as far as possible, with a minimum 30% reduction on current spending across all systems”.

+The central NHS body, NHS England, plans to make £325 million in savings to reinvest in frontline services, this includes “reducing the organisational structure by 15%” – it is thought this will lead to around 2,000 job cuts.

-Some 32 goals were set last year but the number has been cut to 18 this year in a move designed to give local NHS bodies more freedom to deliver care to patients, officials said.
+Some 32 goals were set in the planning guidance last year but the number has been cut to 18 this year in a move designed to give local NHS bodies more freedom to deliver care to patients, officials said.

 Some organisations and charities have expressed dismay over reports that specific priorities set out in 2024/25 guidance will not be repeated in 2025/26.